KaanYurtsever/eribank-appium-java/README.md

 # hw6-EribankEachCountry

 In this project,
-User login to Eribank homepage with mobile and make payment for each 3 users, phones and countries.
+User login to Eribank homepage with mobile and make payment for each country.